BroadleafCommerce/BroadleafCommerce/CONTRIBUTING.md

 Subsequent patch releases of 3.0 (3.0.1-GA, 3.0.2-GA, etc) will now be made from the `BroadleafCommerce-3.0.x` branch.
 Until 3.1.0-GA is released, these 3.0 patch releases will also be merged into master.

-So, if you want to make changes to include in **3.0.4-GA** then you should use the `BroadleafCommerce-3.0.x` branch which will likely be targeting **3.0.4-SNAPSHOT**.
+So, if you want to make changes to include in **3.0.4-GA** then you should use the `BroadleafCommerce-3.0.x` branch which will be targeting **3.0.4-SNAPSHOT** until the GA version is released.

-## Style Guides
-//TODO - upload Eclipse style config file